Synerty/synerty-peek/docs/overview/Overview.rst

 There are multiple entry hooks with in the plugin, one for each peek service the plugin chooses to run on.

-Each service will start a piece of the plugin, for example : Part of the plugin may run on the server service, and part of the plugin may run on the agent service.
+Each service will start a piece of the plugin, for example: Part of the plugin may run on the logic service, and part of the plugin may run on the agent service.

 Here are some plugin examples, indicating the services each platform has been designed to run on.
 Here are some things of interest :